 - “We recommend to all prospective purchasers to perform proper due diligence before purchasing a property, especially commercial and industrial properties.” – John Schmeltzer, Environmental Analyst, VTANR/Dept of Environmental Conservation Waste Management and Prevention Div. (for information, please contact) Trish Coppolino – Sites Management Section, Chief, Brownfields Program Manager, Patricia Coppolino, 802.249.5822,

 What to expect from your commercial broker…your broker will:

-- Schedule your meetings with the engineer, with Planning & Zoning, with West St & Public Safety
+- Schedule your meetings with the engineers, with Planning & Zoning, with West St & Division of Fire Safety

 - Know the questions to ask in these meetings